We don’t know what we don’t know.

 Never did I think that the reason my managers looked so stressed all the time was because they were carrying the tremendous weight of making sure we all did our part, and when some did not, they had to deal with those uncomfortable conversations that included reminders and reprimands, if serious.
 Never did I consider the fact that the weight of the world was often resting on their shoulders, as global economics, cost of living, and customers being unable to mobilize would impact their day to day so seriously.
 Never did I imagine that they carried the pressure of constantly being in the “know” even when their employees weren’t being forthcoming or honest.
 Never did I consider that when one link of the team fell away the whole system could be disrupted – as too often I was only looking at my part.

 It is easy to make assumptions about what it takes to be a great manager or a great leader, but until you have been one it is also hard to imagine the challenges and demands they face on a normal basis.
-It is easy to judge, especially when you are the staff member on the other side of that uncomfortable conversation, it is easy to get angry and accusatory – after all what is so bad about you being late on a daily basis- stuff still gets done and the customer who are always waiting on you are “fine”.
-What isn’t easy is applying perspective that allows you to see your actions, and the actions of that manager/leader, from the other side of the looking glass.
+It is easy to judge, especially when you are the staff member on the other side of that uncomfortable conversation, it is easy to get angry and accusatory – after all, what is so bad about you being late on a daily basis- stuff still gets done and the customers who are always waiting on you are “fine”.
+What isn’t easy is applying a perspective that allows you to see your actions, and the actions of that manager/leader, from the other side of the looking glass.

 If the quote about leaders being made is true, and I believe it is, what it shows is that none of us are born leaders.
 In order to get there, we have to manage to manage first, so we can learn from our pitfalls and triumphs in order to become the leader that lives inside our idealistic self.
 But, like everything, it takes time.